evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_35_e-tron/reviews.md

 ---
-title: Audi Q4 e-tron reviews
+title: Audi Q4 35 e-tron reviews
 linktitle: Reviews
-description: See below for reviews
+description: EVKX.net helps you find the best review for this model.
 weight: 80
 ---
+We collect reviews from our [favorite online reviewers](/guides/evreviewers/)

 ### Fully Charged Show: AUDI Q4 E-TRON First Drive: The electric Audi we wanted all along!
 22.07.2021

 {{< youtube PTPnz_Eh0zo >}}